-Tugela Ferry, KwaZulu Natal, South Africa
+Tugela Ferry, South Africa

-Philanjalo, the primary local South African partner, serves as host organization for clinical and research activities and for all visitors.
-Philanjalo has developed and operates a 32-bed inpatient step-down facility for care of HIV and TB patients, supplies community based HIV and TB focused health care services, and employs all staff associated with research endeavors.
-Through the collaboration with Philanjalo, COSH and the provincial KwaZuluNatal government, Yale and TF CARES has provided senior and junior faculty, medicine and pediatric residents through the Johnson and Johnson Scholars Program, medical students through the School of Medicine and nurse midwife students through the School of Nursing.
+Philanjalo, our local South African partner, serves as host organization for clinical and research activities and for all visitors.
+Philanjalo operates a 32-bed inpatient step-down facility, supplies community-based HIV and TB focused health care services, and employs all staff associated with research endeavors.
+Since 1999, the Philanjalo has been offering community-based testing and treatment support services, and subsequently developed an inpatient unit.
+Prior to the national antiretroviral rollout in 2004, Philanjalo primary mission was to supply quality end-of-life care.
+Since 2004, it has served as a step-down for patients who are too sick to return home, but not sufficiently ill to require hospital services.
+Often their patients are in the process of initiating antiretrovirals or TB medications and require education or observation prior to being discharged home.
+Through Yale’s collaboration with Philanjalo, the local government district hospital (Church of Scotland Hospital), and the South African Department of Health, Yale has facilitated clinical rotations and research experience for senior and junior faculty, medicine, ob/gyn, and pediatric residents and fellows, medical students through the School of Medicine and nurse midwife students through the School of Nursing.

-Educational Opportunities in Tugela Ferry, South AfricaMultiple educational activities are available through the Yale and TFCARES programs on site in Tugela Ferry.
-For residents, J&J Scholars learn through a combination of hands-on clinical work and organized activities.
-Most generally work in the antiretroviral (ARV) clinic for the duration of their rotation.
+Multiple educational activities are available through the Philanjalo-Yale program on site in Tugela Ferry.
+Trainees learn through a combination of hands-on clinical work and organized activities.
+Most generally work on the hospital wards and in the HIV clinic.
 Residents work side-by-side with experienced clinicians who are immediately available to answer questions.
-A doctors meeting is held on Tuesday and Thursday mornings and consists of informal educational exchange in a morning report style conference, where clinical case discussion and/or didactics take place.
+A doctors meeting is held on Tuesday and Thursday mornings and consists of educational exchange in a morning report style conference, where clinical case discussion and/or didactics take place.
 All doctors attend, so it is the main venue for administrative matters as well.
-Each Scholar is expected to prepare and present one formal talk during the stay in Tugela Ferry.
-The primary role of the visiting J&J scholars is clinical care.
-The bulk of the six week rotation time is filled with patient care and education although it is possible to learn about the research activities to determine future interest in such activities.
-Educational materials and internet access are available for use and self motivated learning is encouraged.
+Each Scholar is expected to prepare and present at least one formal talk during their rotation in Tugela Ferry.
+The bulk of the six-week rotation time is filled with patient care and education although it is possible to learn about the research activities.
+Educational materials and internet access are available for use and self-directed learning is encouraged.

 Research Opportunities in Tugela Ferry, South Africa